NathanLBCooper/NathanLBCooper.github.io/_posts/2016-7-8-ModelState-Errors-From-The-Domain.md

 layout: post
 title: "How to easily pass your domain errors into your model state"
 date: 2016-07-08 12:00:00
+excerpt: "Pass your domain errors to your caller without boilerplate"
 categories: [asp.net, how-to]
 comments: false
+image:
+  feature: code.png
 ---

 Let's say I'm writing a web app to add People to a GuestList.
 The GuestList is a sensible place to keep the logic to decide whether a person is added and the reason why.
 For example: